4 Day Short Break in Swansea Bay with Kids

 Now that’s what you call lunch!
 Decided to order a knickerbocker glory at #verdisicecream parlour instead of a sandwich!
 Amazing!
 Lovely to meet up here with @munchiesandmunchkins and her family too!
 We are having such a nice time in @visitswanseabay now for @gowerheritagecentre #ukexplore #livethelegend

 - 3pm: Later in the afternoon we made our way to the Gower Heritage Centre for Easter Fun.
 I have mixed feelings about this place and whether I’d suggest you include it in your trip to Swansea Bay with kids if you should go.
 We were there for a couple of hours in the afternoon and the kids did have fun, however I’d say this was definitely due to the Easter activities they had on.
 I’ll do a full review in due course but I think without the enthusiastic Alice, the Mad Hatter and the White Rabbit (the special Easter Bunny) there wouldn’t have been enough to keep the kids busy for the majority of the day, which I think you need to spend there to justify the price.
 This seems to be the view of most people I mentioned it to as well!

 - 6pm: Finally we finished off our day at the Oxwich Bay Hotel, which is basically on Oxwich Bay beach.
 It is in a stunning location and the food was fantastic.
 The Oxwich Bay Hotel has expanded and now not only has rooms in the hotel, but cottages, glamping pods and very luxurious caravans too!

 We had to head home on Thursday morning and wish we had had longer to explore.
 For more posts in our time in this wonderful area do check back soon.

-NB: We were invited to stay in Swasea Bay as guests of Visit Swansea but all views and opinions are my own.
+NB: We were invited to stay in Swansea Bay with kids as guests of Visit Swansea but all views and opinions are my own.